-Business development coaching also helps lawyers focus in on a potential target market and take steps to become known, liked and trusted, and thus ultimately hired or referred by people within that market.
+Focused: Business development coaching also helps lawyers focus in on a potential target market, take steps to become known, liked, and trusted by it, and ultimately get hired or referred within it.

-Making time for business development, or as some people call it – marketing – is crucial if you want to have control over your private practice and career.
-This is true regardless of whether you are a first year attorney, a mid level associate, an overworked senior attorney, a busy solo, a new partner, or an experienced shareholder.
+Accountable: Making time for business development is crucial if you want to have control of your career.
+This is true regardless of whether you are a junior associate, an overworked senior attorney, a busy solo, a new partner, or an experienced shareholder.

-Coach’s Corner Bar Marketing Tip: A mistake that lawyers often make is failing to develop a clear picture of their ideal target client.
-Without knowing details such as the likes, dislikes, characteristics, associations, habits, industries, cultural and socio economic backgrounds and NEEDS of your ideal potential client, how do you expect to identify them, connect with them, develop a relationship with them, and be retained by them?
+You can’t hit a target if you don’t know what it is. — A mistake lawyers often make is failing to develop a clear picture of their ideal target client.
+Without knowing details such as the NEEDS, likes/dislikes, characteristics, associations, habits, industries, and backgrounds of your ideal client, how do you expect to identify them, develop a relationship, and ultimately be retained?